waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 **Objective:** Search Central Pool (3,8)-(4,9).

 **Priority:**
-1. Search East Pool (x=8) around (8, 13) [Current].
+1. Itemfinder used at (7, 11) - Negative.
-2. Move North to check remaining East Pool tiles.
+2. Move to West Pool (Cols 1-3).
-3. Move to Central Pool.
+3. Use Itemfinder in West Pool.

 ## Kanto Campaign
 - **Objective:** Obtain Kanto Badges.